Wi-Fi Authentication Types Compared

-To protect a wireless network, authentication is the first line of defense.
-When only authorized individuals are granted access to a network, a company knows its data is safe.
+Wireless network security begins with authentication.
+The security of a company’s data is ensured when only approved users are able to access the network.
 Conversely, a network is more vulnerable to attack if improper authentication is used.
 Different authentication techniques have distinct advantages and disadvantages and a varying range of Wi-Fi security.

-Currently, there are four wireless security protocols, each with a different level of strength and usefulness.
-They are as follows:
+As of today, the below mentioned four wireless security protocols are in operation, each with a different level of strength and usefulness.

 Wired Equivalent Privacy (WEP)

-In 1997, the Wired Equivalent Privacy (WEP) protocol was created as the first security protocol for wireless networks.
-The aim of this protocol was to add security to wireless communication by encrypting data transmitted over the network.
-WEP was implemented in the 802.11 wireless standards and used a shared secret key to encrypt and decrypt data.
+The WEP protocol was introduced in 1997 as the first security protocol for wireless networking, with an aim to enhance security by encrypting data transmitted over a network.
+Eventually, WEP was implemented in the 802.11 wireless standards and to encrypt or decrypt data, it used a shared secret key or SSID.

-However, WEP had several vulnerabilities and was eventually replaced by more secure protocols such as Wi-Fi Protected Access (WPA) and WPA2.
-Despite its shortcomings, WEP paved the way for the development of more advanced wireless security protocols.
+Although, WEP had several security vulnerabilities, however, despite its shortcomings, WEP paved the way for the development of more advanced wireless security protocols known as Wi-Fi Protected Access (WPA) and WPA2.

 Wi-Fi Protected Access 2 (WPA2)